Artificial Neural Networks generated by Low Discrepancy Sequences: Numerical Results

-For the fully connected networks, setting all weights to the same value prevents learning completely as expected.
-Similarly using the same magnitude but setting the sign positive for weights with even index and negative otherwise ('alternating') makes the network too regular to learn.
-However, we see that simply choosing a random sign can result in very high accuracy, provided the constant $w_{\text{init}}$ is chosen carefully as described in Section \ref{Sec:Init}.
-We also find that initializing the weights sparse doesn't hurt accuracy at all, and in fact seems to slightly improve it.
-With 90\% sparsity, it can happen that a weight slice is completely zero at initialization.
-This is not a problem as long as there are nonzero values in the other filters belonging to that neuron.
+For the fully connected networks, setting all weights to the same value prevents learning as expected.
+Similarly, using the same magnitude but setting the sign positive for weights with even index and negative otherwise ("alternating") makes the network too regular to learn.
+However, we see that simply choosing a random sign can result in very high accuracy, provided the constant $w_{\text{init}}$ is chosen carefully as described in Sect.~\ref{Sec:Init}.
+We also find that initializing the weights sparse doesn't hurt accuracy, and in fact seems to slightly improve it.
+With 90\% sparsity, it may happen that a weight slice (see Sect.~\ref{Sec:CNN}) is completely zero at initialization.
+This is not a problem as long as there are non-zero values in the other filters belonging to that neuron.

 For the sparse networks, we can make use of the paths for initialization, setting weights belonging to a path with an even index positive and negative otherwise.
 This can be done only for initialization or permanently in order to save one bit of storage per weight.
 The last 2 rows of Table~\ref{tab:CNNinitialization} show what happens if the signs of the weights are fixed and we only train the weight magnitudes.
-The signs can be stored or generated dynamically as described in Sec.~\ref{Sec:NonNegative}.
-Training only weight magnitudes, while initializing all weights with the same constant, the networks still reach accuracy within almost 3 \% of the fully randomly initialized network.
+The signs can be stored or generated dynamically as described in Sect.~\ref{Sec:NonNegative}.
+Training only weight magnitudes, while initializing all weights with the same constant, the networks still reach accuracy within 3\% of the fully randomly initialized network.

 Care needs to be taken when choosing to fix the sign for all weights along a path in a CNN.
-As not a single weight but a $w_f \times h_f$ filter slice is affected, enforcing the same sign for all these weights prevents the network from learning many types of features like edges.
-Still, such a sparse network using random paths is able to reach almost 70\% accuracy.
-Note that this is not an issue for the common case of $1 \times 1$ convolutions, where $w_f = h_f = 1$.
+As a path touches not a single weight but a $w \times h$ depth slice (see Sect.~\ref{Sec:CNN}), enforcing the same sign for all these weights prevents the network from learning many types of features like edges.
+Still, such a sparse network using random paths is able to reach 80\% accuracy.
+Note that this is not an issue for the common case of $1 \times 1$-convolutions, where $w = h = 1$.

 The sparse networks are far more robust to the initialization and do not fail in any of the cases even with all weights in a layer set to the same positive constant.
 Using a deterministic low discrepancy sequence to enumerate the paths and to determine the signs of the weights allows for deterministic initialization and hence brings us one step closer to completely deterministic training.